parsimoni-labs/hacksat-starter/README.md

 The exact binaries for the unikernel that provides these capabilities along some information about the stack used, can be found in [this directory](./onboard-software/service-provider).

+Note that all authenticated endpoints use an API key that can be generated in the "Key" tab of the web interface.
+That key must then be embedded in the unikernel or passed as a CLI argument (see examples).

 ### Ping

 - **Endpoint:** `GET /ping`